Teaching-Accessibility/course-project-colorguide/README.md

 Kelley defined the color dictionary we would implement for translating HSL values to color names.
 She also wrote up UI documentation.

 - ### Tin
-Tin worked on the code to create, delete and minimize the tags.
+Tin worked on the code to create, delete, minimize the tags and other functionalities

 - ### Natalie
 Natalie implemented the color dictionary, popup, and worked on coding styling.